benja0x40/MiMB.4C/README.md

 Chromosome Conformation Capture on Chip (4C): Data Processing
 ================================================================================

+### Overview ###

-This `MiMB.4C` repository contains a collection of bash and R scripts implementing our data processing protocol for Chromosome Conformation Capture on Chip (4C).
+The `MiMB.4C` repository contains a collection of bash and R scripts implementing our data processing protocol for Chromosome Conformation Capture on Chip (4C).
 See [Leblanc et al., 2016](#1) for a brief background on the 4C technique itself and the detailed presentation of this protocol.
 For an extensive perspective on Chromosome Conformation Capture technologies, see for instance the review from [Denker & de Laat, 2016](#2).

 Computational methods undelying this protocol consist in improved versions of the procedures used in the study from [Bantignies et al., 2011](#3).
-These methods, including normalization, probe selection and multi-resolution visualization and segmentation of the 4C profile, are available via the standalone R package [MRA.TA](https://github.com/benja0x40/MRA.TA), whereas the scripts provided in the `MiMB.4C` repository illustrate a complete workflow for 4C data processing.
+These methods, including normalization, probe selection and multi-resolution visualization and segmentation of the 4C profiles, are available via the standalone R package [MRA.TA](https://github.com/benja0x40/MRA.TA), whereas the scripts provided in the `MiMB.4C` repository illustrate a complete workflow for 4C data processing.

+### Examples ###

-Below are two example of results generated using these methods based on 4C data in mouse from [Simonis et al., 2006](#4) (top panel) and [Schoenfelder et al., 2009](#5) (bottom panel).
+Below are two example of results generated using the  `MiMB.4C` protocol based on 4C data in mouse from [Simonis et al., 2006](#4) (top panel) and [Schoenfelder et al., 2009](#5) (bottom panel).